AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 See Section 23.7 for details.

-For this reason, templates can be used to “compute a program”.
+For this reason, templates can be used to "compute a program".
 Chapter 23 will cover the whole story and all features, but here is a short example of what is possible.